Mideas-Touch/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task-19 Replace all characters A and c from input to Z and e respectively Task-20 removes all letters c and C from input
 Task-21 reverses input
+Task-22 displays all users and their home directories, sorted by users, Based on the the /etc/passwd file